flatlay of assorted nutritious food

-It is known by those who have followed me, I believe you are what you eat.
+If you follow me, you know I believe you are what you eat.
 You can get all the vitamins and minerals your body needs from food, as long as it is not a GMO.
 Vitamin E is essential to our body, what you may not know it has potent antioxidant properties and helps keep some diseases at bay.
 Vitamin E is a group of eight fat-soluble compounds, the level of vitamin E in our body is controlled by the liver.

-There are multiple reasons we need to ensure vitamin E is present in our diet.
-Aside from its antioxidant properties, it keeps our general cardiovascular health in good condition.
+There are multiple reasons we need to ensure vitamin E is in our diet.
+Besides its antioxidant properties, it keeps our general heart health in good condition.
 Vitamin E is also beneficial for Alzheimer’s disease, anemia, blood disorder, bladder cancer, and painful menstruation.
 The RDA (recommended daily allowance) is 15 mg.

 Following is a list of foods that are high in vitamin E.